 If you look at the sidebar on the left, you can see Annotation & Measurement options.
 To make an annotation, just click on the icon for the type of annotation you want to make.

 Annotations and Measurements options with labels for the different tools

 Below we will discuss each of the following types of annotations:

 - Location marker and Elevation at a Point

 - Volume Calculation

 - Sharing Annotations

 Before we dig into the different annotation types, it's worth going over the general annotation controls.

-Please note that annotations, just like all of DroneDeploy, work best on the Google Chrome and Firefox browsers.
+Please note that annotations, just like all of DroneDeploy, work best on the Google Chrome and Mozilla Firefox browsers.

 To change your preferred units for annotations, please navigate to